JohnLins/NeuralNetwork/README.md

 ## NN From Scratch
 # How to make a Neural Network from scratch in Python

-In this workshop you will learn how to create a neural network in python that learns how to predict that if there is a `1` in the first column of a vector, that the output should be `1` and otherwise `zero`
+In this workshop you will learn how to create a neural network in python that learns the appropriate numerical output given 3 boolean values.

+In this case, it's supposed to learn that if there is a `1` in the first column of a vector, that the output should be `1` and otherwise a `zero`

+The following NN is not supposed to be practical, it is supposed to serve as a framework for your next project.
+I highly recommend forking this code and modifying it on your own, that is the best way to learn.

+In this worshop you will see some very basic linear algebra concepts such as the Dot product and the transpose operation.
+You don't need a deep understanding of linear algebra to create basics neural networks like this, but if it sparks your intest, I recommend watching a short (linear algebra series)[https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab] from 3b1b.

+#Getting started

 To get started, we must import numpy
 ```python